tonimelisma/mail/OFFLINE2.md

             * Automatically evaluate download needs for message bodies/attachments when a message is viewed, respecting preferences and network state.
             * Trigger `MessageBodyDownloadWorker` or `AttachmentDownloadWorker` as needed.
             * Expose detailed `ContentDisplayState` / `BodyLoadingState` to the UI.
+            * Implement retry mechanisms for failed downloads, observable through `WorkInfo` updates.
-        * `MessageDetailScreen` and `FullMessageDisplayUnit` display these states (e.g., "Downloading...", "Will download on Wi-Fi") instead of requiring manual download initiation buttons (except for retry on error).
+        * `MessageDetailScreen` displays these states (e.g., "Downloading...", "Will download on Wi-Fi", "Error.
+Tap to retry.") and now uses `AnimatedContent` for smoother transitions between states.
+Retry functionality is exposed via clickable UI elements in error states.
         * `FolderContentSyncWorker` enqueues body/attachment downloads for newly synced messages according to preferences.
     * **Next Steps:** Thorough Quality Assurance (QA) testing of all preference combinations and network conditions.
-UI polish for status messages and transitions.
 Evaluate if any edge cases in download logic need refinement.

 * **REQ-SYNC-005: Auto-Refresh Message on View**
     * **Status: Pending (Needs robust implementation and integration).**